kubernetes-sigs/e2e-framework/docs/design/test-harness-framework.md

 # Go E2E Test Framework for Kubernetes

-This document captures high-level design ideas for the next generation of a Go framework for testing components runnking on Kubernetes.
+This document captures high-level design ideas for the next generation of a Go framework for testing components running on Kubernetes.
 The framework, referred to as `e2e-framework` provides ways that makes it easy to define tests functions that can programmatically test components running on a cluster.
 The two overall goals of the new framework are to allow developers to quickly and easily assemble end-to-end tests and to provide a collection of support packages to help with interacting with the API-server.

 > See the original Google Doc design document [here](https://docs.google.com/document/d/11JKqcnUOrw5Lk98f_ylJXBXyxWSW1z3CZu27OLX1CbM/edit).